-Further information on reserves can be found in the Movement in Reserves Statement and note 24.
+Further information on reserves can be found in the Movement in Reserves Statement and Note 24 to the Financial Statements.

-Pension Fund
+Pension fund

 The accounts and notes with relation to the pension fund have been prepared in accordance with International Accounting Standard (IAS) 19.
-The Pension Fund liability shown in the Balance Sheet as at 31 March 2024 stands at £3.789m compared with £9.220m the previous year, this represents the liability to the Lincolnshire Pension Fund.
-This amount is matched by a pension reserve also shown in the Balance Sheet and therefore has no impact on the Council's overall financial position at 31 March 2024.
-The IAS 19 Balance Sheet position for the Council shows a reduced obligation and the net liability to the Council under IAS 19 pension deficit is lower in monetary terms at 31 March 2024.
+The Pension Fund liability shown in the Balance Sheet as at 31 March 2025 stands at £10.212m compared with £10.782m the previous year, this represents the liability to the Lincolnshire Pension Fund.
+This amount is matched by a pension reserve also shown in the Balance Sheet and therefore has no impact on the Council's overall financial position at 31 March 2025.
+The IAS 19 Balance Sheet position for the Council shows a reduced obligation and the net liability to the Council under IAS 19 pension deficit is lower in monetary terms at 31 March 2025.
 The actuary uses a set of demographic assumptions that are consistent with those used for the Lincolnshire Pension Fund.
 These are highlighted in note 36.
 Following the results of the triennial review in 2022, the Council's budget includes both a pension contribution percentage and also a lump sum payment each year which is forecast to bring the pension scheme into a fully funded position over a defined term.

-Cash Flows
+Cash flows

-The cash flow statement shows the level of investments held by the Council which are used to fund day to day cash flow requirements, achieve a return on investments to help support the low levels of Council Tax, support the reserves expenditure and to fund capital expenditure.
-Short term investments maturing in 2023/24 and long term investments mature beyond this or are open-ended.
+The cash flow statement shows the level of investments held by the Council which are used to fund day to day cash flow requirements, achieve a return on investments to help support the low levels of council tax, support the reserves expenditure and to fund capital expenditure.
+Short term investments maturing in 2025/26 and long-term investments mature beyond this or are open-ended.

 Capital spend will reduce the cash held, however the Council does not currently have a need to borrow over the medium term.
-The Council's overall Capital Financing Requirement (CFR) which details the Council's underlying need to borrow can be found at note 34.
+The Council's overall Capital Financing Requirement (CFR) which details the Council's underlying need to borrow can be found at Note 34.

 There were no significant provisions, contingencies or write offs during the year.
-Full details on provisions and contingencies can be found at note 22.
+Full details on provisions and contingencies can be found at Note 22.
 However, appeals from Business Rates (NNDR) continue to be a risk to the Council.